bossm0n5t3r/auto-setup/README.md

 1. Delete firefox and default vim.
 2. Install vim and set vim as default editor.
 3. Install all the packages I need.
+4. Python 3.7 default Setup
+5. Setup pip and update
-4. Custom gsettings.
+6. Custom gsettings.
-5. Setup Git Global Config.
+7. Setup Git Global Config.
 (It'll ask for your name and email)
-6. Install VSCode, Java etc. (See below list)
+8. Install VSCode, Java etc. (See below list)
-7. Cloning my personal git repositories.
+9. Cloning my personal git repositories.

 ## List

-* Anaconda
+- Anaconda
-* Bleachbit
+- Bleachbit
-* Chromium
+- Chromium
-* D2Coding font
+- D2Coding font
-* Java
+- Java
-* LibreOffice
+- LibreOffice
-* Telegram
+- Telegram
-* vim-plug
+- vim-plug
-* Visual Studio Code
+- Visual Studio Code
-* zsh
+- zsh
-* My personal git repositories
+- My personal git repositories

 ## Note

-Tested on Ubuntu 19.04, but it should work with other Debian based distributions as well.
+Tested on Ubuntu 19.10, but it should work with other Debian based distributions as well.